KU avenges loss to K-State, 90-78

 K-State’s three losses in league play have been to ranked teams on the road: TCU, Iowa State and KU.
 And with a more forgiving second half to the Big 12 schedule, the Wildcats remain firmly in the conference title hunt.

-KU got its mojo back with its win over Kentucky last weekend.
-This victory over another bunch of Wildcats was crucial because the road doesn’t get any easier for the Jayhawks, who are in the midst of three straight games against teams ranked 13th or better.
+KU got its mojo back with its win at Kentucky last weekend.
+This victory over another bunch of Wildcats was crucial because the road doesn’t get any easier for the Jayhawks, who are in the midst of three straight games against ranked teams.

 UP NEXT